rss logo

 Search

-• Seach for linux and exploit type :
+• Search for linux and exploit type:

 msf6 > search name:linux type:exploit

-• Apply tcp filter on a linux search :
+• Apply tcp filter on a linux search:

 msf6 > grep tcp search name:linux